nomovok-opensource/cutedriver-agent_qt/README.txt

 4. Orbit and Dui
 Orbit and Dui applications load the plugin buy deafault so no action required.

-5. Future plans
-There are plans to add testability loading directly into Qt which will make the steps above obsolete.

 Logging:
 Create /logs/testability folder in your target machine to enable logging.
 Two logs will be created